Swiss State Secretariate for Economic Affairs

 - establishing the institutional arrangements to ensure an integrated milk safety control system by State Service on Food Safety and Consumer Protection of Ukraine

 - increasing the knowledge and providing modern tools for implementation of an efficient risk-based milk safety inspection system

 - strengthening the capacity of private industry to produce safe milk products for consumers in Ukraine and abroad.

 Food safety in general and milk safety in particular have been mainstreamed in national policy dialogues.
 With support of our project, a new Milk Hygiene Order was developed and adopted, laying down regulatory minimum requirements for the quality and safety of raw milk for commercial processing.
 A national level raw milk monitoring program was developed and a pilot phase was initiated, during which practices and procedures for such a national program were tested.
 General awareness on the importance of raw milk quality for food safety and value chain productivity increased significantly both among public and private stakeholders.
 As a result of the significant progress during this project, the State Secretariate for Economic Affairs decided to continue providing funds for technical assistance to the Ukrainain dairy sector.

-For more information on this new program, please have a look at [new project].
+For more information on this new program, please have a look here.